jcserv/ez-pr-bot/docs/help/prs.md

 	[channel] - The Slack channel the PR review request was submitted to ex. #team-ez-pr-bot

 	[status] - The status of the PR review request.
-Can be one of [“Open”, “Closed”].
+Can be one of ["IN_REVIEW", "VIEWED", "CHANGES_REQUESTED", "APPROVED", "MERGE_READY", "MERGED", "CLOSED"].
 	Multiple statuses can be provided if comma separated.
 Case insensitive. ex.
-“Open”, “Open,Closed”
+IN_REVIEW, CLOSED

 example usage: